 In particular, smaller birds require dense, connected stands of vegetation.
 The connectivity and density provide smaller birds with shelter and constant protection from larger, aggressive bird species.

-Directly feeding local birds and other indigenous wildlife species is not recommended.
+Directly feeding local birds and other wildlife species is not recommended.
 It is unnecessary, can cause illness and even death due to bad diet, and can contribute to the spread of diseases.

 If a natural water body is not locally available, then consider creating a bird bath, especially in dry and drought conditions.
 Place bird baths in a sheltered position.
 However, bird baths must be cleaned at least once every day, as dirty water can spread disease throughout bird populations.

 Observing the precautionary principle, if you cannot ensure that a bird bath remains clean throughout the day, then perhaps the safest and most responsible practice is to dispense with a bird bath completely.
+If a wide range of indigenous vegetation is present in the garden, then lots of birds will still continue to visit!

-Other indigenous wildlife
+Other local wildlife

-Other wildlife species are also likely to be attracted to an environmentally friendly garden that features lots of local vegetation.
+Many other wildlife species are also likely to be attracted to an environmentally friendly garden that features lots of local vegetation.
 Lizards, frogs, bandicoots, antechinus, possums and insects including butterflies, indigenous bees and wasps are common visitors.
 Control domestic cats and dogs.

 Boggy areas and carefully designed, rainfall fed ponds support frogs, dragon-flies and other moisture loving insects, as well as birds.
 Provide dense layers of vegetation nearby.